TalAloni/SMBLibrary/Readme.md

 Updating (Lansweeper) Version
 =================
-Replace ALL occurences of current nuget package version by the new version -> .nuspec file, .csproj file, .circleci/config.yaml
+Replace ALL occurences of current nuget package version by the new version -> .nuspec file, SMBLibrary/.csproj file, .circleci/config.yaml

 About SMBLibrary:
 =================